Skip to Content

 Above Average

-The team is backed by Jeffrey A. Geller, the longest-tenured manager on the strategy, who provides 22 years of portfolio management experience.
-The strategies they currently manage have an average Morningstar Rating of 3.0 stars, demonstrating average risk-adjusted performance compared with category peers.
+Jeffrey A. Geller, the longest-tenured manager on the strategy, boasts 23 years of listed portfolio management experience.
+The average Morningstar Rating of the strategies they currently manage is 3.1 stars, demonstrating average risk-adjusted performance.
 Although the team is small, it is a solid supporting cast.
-Together, the three listed managers boast more than an average of 16 years of portfolio management experience.
-As a team, they manage three investment vehicles together, with solid long-term prospects.
-The strategies average a Bronze asset-weighted Morningstar Medalist Rating, indicating a position to deliver positive alpha in aggregate.
-The highest personal investment in the fund by any of its managers is between$ 100,000 and$ 500,000.
+Together, the three listed managers boast more than an average of 16 years of listed portfolio management experience.
+As a team, they manage three investment vehicles together, with a Bronze asset-weighted average Morningstar Medalist Rating, demonstrating their potential to deliver positive alpha in aggregate.
+The highest personal investment in the fund by any of its managers is between$ 500,000 and$ 1 million.
 That's on the low side--it would need to be more than$ 1 million for us to see the investment as sufficient to promote the strong alignment of their interests with the strategy's investors.

 Note: The People Pillar rating is indirectly assigned by an analyst.
 The longest-tenured manager of the fund also manages a different product rated by an analyst.
 Their analyst-assigned People Pillar rating is combined here with the People scores (algorithmic or analyst-assigned) for the fund’s other managers on a tenure-weighted basis.